signalmindlab/drabdus.com/_pages/about.md

 Dr. Samad brings substantial teaching and research experience to his current role.
 From 2013 to 2017, he served as an Assistant Professor in the Department of Electronics and Telecommunication Engineering at International Islamic University Chittagong, Chattogram, Bangladesh.
 During this tenure, he contributed significantly to developing future telecommunications engineers through teaching, mentoring, and curriculum development.

-Currently, as a Research Professor at Yeungnam University, he focuses on cutting-edge research in wireless communications and artificial intelligence applications, collaborating with international research teams and contributing to South Korea's leadership in 5G and beyond wireless technologies.
+Currently, as a Research Professor at Yeungnam University, he focuses on cutting-edge research in wireless communications and artificial intelligence applications, collaborating with international research teams.

 ### Research Expertise